GironsLopez/GironsLopez.github.io/publications/index.md

 # Manuscripts in preparation

-Rivera, S. J., **Girons Lopez, M.**, Seibert, J., Minsker, B. S. (*in prep.*).
-Probabilistic Flood Mapping Using Volunteered Geographical Information.
+**Girons Lopez, M.**, Vis, M. J. P., Jenicek, M., Griessinger, N., Seibert, J. Complexity and performance of temperature-based snow routines for runoff modelling in mountainous areas  in Central Europe.

-Rivera, S. J., **Girons Lopez, M.**, Seibert, J., Minsker, B. S. (*in prep*).
-Flood depth determination using volunteered geographical information.
+**Girons Lopez, M.**, Crochemore, L., Pechlivanidis, I. Evaluation of the potential of an operational hydrological model for providing seasonal forecasts in Sweden.

 <div class="line-separator"></div>